BlueCP/IBM_stop_the_traffik/README.md

 <!-- SECTION 3 -->
 ## Repository Structure

-The DHF is organized into the following sections:
+This repository is organized into the following sections:

 <!-- SECTION 4 -->